codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-macos.md

 - `CERTIFICATE_PRIVATE_KEY`

   An RSA 2048 bit private key to be included in the [signing certificate](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d) that Codemagic fetches or creates.
 You'll need to either create a new certificate and private key or find an existing one.
-You'll need to select **Secure** to encrypt the **contents** of the private key in the Environment Variables section of Codemagic UI (and not the file itself).
 On macOS, you can use `pbcopy < private_key` to copy the contents of the private key.

   App Developer Portal has a limitation of maximum of 2 macOS distribution certificates per team.
 This means that if you already have 2 `Mac Installer Distribution` or `Developer ID Application` certificates, you won't be able to create new ones.
 If any of those are not used, you may revoke them in the [Apple Developer Portal](https://developer.apple.com/account/resources/certificates/list), which will make it possible to create new certificates with the specified new certificate private key.
 You can create a new 2048 bit RSA key by running the following command in your terminal: